How to Report a Daycare in Texas: Guide

 • Instances of sexual abuse of a minor

-• Anytime you believe the situation requires immediate action
+• Anytime you believe the situation requires immediate action.

 Step 2: Contact the Police or Local Law Enforcement Agency in Texas